fajara-kurniawan/Financial-Distress/README.md

 Basically the features used is mostly about stability of income and expense on regular time interval.
 Since we can easily seen financial prowess of user based on their income or expense pattern and their environment.

 After we build the features then we need to build the dataset. we could build dataset based on the past available transaction history.
-For example we could make data based on transactions or any data from first of the month  to 15th of the months and take the features we need and label it based from the help of expert or financial distress ratio formula.
+For example we could make data based on transactions or any data from first of the month  to 15th of the months and take the features we need and label it based from the help of expert or financial distress ratio formula and mapping it into good financial or bad financial class.

-For picking libraries for linear regression model we can choose either:
+Next step is we will build our classification problem, For this i have 2 options :

-- Use Scikit-learn to build the preliminary model and then gradually moving into Tensorflow, Pytorch or any deep learning regression model
+- Use traditional classification algorithm to build the preliminary model and then gradually moving into Tensorflow, Pytorch or any deep learning regression model.
+For traditional classification algorithm, I highly preferred we started from Trees-based algorithm like Random Forest or XGBoost as base models from my experiences since both of them have really good accuracy with fast training times.
-- Deep dive into  deep learning regression model.
+- Deep dive into deep learning classification model.

 The need to use deep learning regression model is in favor for updating the model regularly since in theory we could easily re-train existing deep learning model from saved state or weights with new data that we generated.